MiguelTamayo/DrawDominosTracker/README.md

 When playing draw dominos an essential skill to have is the ability to track the tiles in the game.
 Knowing which tiles your opponent has and doesn't have helps when choosing the ones you'll play.

-With this application you will be able to visually see which pieces your opponents plausibly have by easily adding which pieces have been played and which one you have.
+With this application you will be able to visually see which pieces your opponents plausibly have by easily selecting tiles that have been played aswell as noting when a player skips on certain values.

 ## Assumptions of the application:
 -Dominos used are a double-six set total of 28 tiles